Medicare is comprised of several parts to help cover specific services:

 Medicare does impose limitations with respect to the types of services that it will cover under Parts A and B. Medicare also assesses an annual deductible that you must pay for your prescriptions before it will begin to pay for them under Part D coverage.
 For specific details, please refer to

 You should apply for Medicare health insurance coverage exactly 3 months before you turn age 65.
 If you delay your enrollment, you may incur a late enrollment penalty, higher monthly premiums, and a gap in coverage.

 To apply for Medicare insurance coverage, click here

 Once you have been approved for Medicare insurance coverage, you should contact your current employer or private health insurance provider to convert your current health insurance plan over to a “supplemental” health insurance plan, which would be accessed only after Medicare coverage benefits have been exhausted.
 Such a conversion should provide you with a significant reduction in the cost of the monthly premiums that you have been paying for such health insurance coverage.

-The costs of your Medicare premiums are determined by your Adjusted Gross Income (AGI), as reported on your Federal Form 1040 income tax return from two years prior.
-I.e., the cost of your 2022 Medicare premiums will be determined by your AGI, as reported on your 2020 Form 1040 income tax return.
-The cost of your 2021 Medicare premiums were determined by your AGI, as reported on your 2019 Form 1040 income tax return.
+The costs of your Medicare premiums are determined by your Modified Adjusted Gross Income (MAGI), as reported on your Federal Form 1040 income tax return from two years prior.
+I.e., the cost of your 2022 Medicare premiums will be determined by your MAGI, as reported on your 2020 Form 1040 income tax return.
+The cost of your 2021 Medicare premiums were determined by your MAGI, as reported on your 2019 Form 1040 income tax return.